 Other Practice Notes in this series cover the tax issues relating more specifically to:

 In addition, a checklist summarises the key points to consider when dealing with distressed debt.

 For the technical provisions in the loan relationships rules dealing with impairments of debt and debt releases, see Practice Notes: Loan relationships—impairment and debt releases and Loan relationships—impairment and debt releases: connected companies.

 This Practice Note assumes that:

 borrowers under NPLs are UK resident, and

 interest due on NPLs has a UK source

-However in all cases where NPLs have a connection with a jurisdiction other than the UK (such as the location of the borrower, the security or the governing law), the tax position in that other jurisdiction
+However in all cases where NPLs have a connection with a jurisdiction other than the UK (such as the location of the borrower or the security, or the governing law), the tax position in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.